 I went to Glastonbury five times between 2004 and 2010 and it only ever not-rained for one those weekends, which incidentally was even harder to handle: I’d take the Battle of the Somme conditions over unbroken shadeless heatwave any time.

 What I will say though, on a more solemn note, is that these late Indian summer swansongs have become noticeably warmer in recent years.
 Back in my teenage years almost 30 years ago, it was definitely more of an autumnal feel – cooler, fresher air but still hazily sunny – another reason why autumn remains my favourite season.
-But it’s telling that this year that early forewarner of autumn last week has been toasted into oblivion by this aberrant heatwave, complete with uncomfortable close nights and, for me anyway, rubbish sleep.
+But it’s telling that this year last week's chilly forewarner of autumn has been toasted into oblivion by this aberrant heatwave, complete with uncomfortable close nights and, for me anyway, rubbish sleep.

 However I still await some form of rainfall to afflict my birthday after 30+ years and until then will continue to count my blessings that the big day lands in this annual sweet spot, as opposed to unluckier folk like my sister (January) and late dad (Feb).